ndlonghi/CocktailFinder/README.md

 `react-redux`: to integrate the functionality of redux with the react application.
 Although this is not required, it makes integration easier.

+`redux-thunk`: this library is used to dispatch async actions into the redux store.

 `react-native-linear-gradient`: to implement the background gradient.

 `react-native-vector-icons`: this is used to easily add icon sets.